Abijeet/markdown-notes-doc/ui/notes.md

 - Clicking on an unchecked checkbox will open the corresponding notebook as a tab in the UI, and will transfer focus to the first note in the UI.
 - Clicking on an checked checkbox will close the corresponding notebook.

 The UI also provides the user a way to create new notes by click on the **+ New notebook** link.
-This will bring up a dialog box described here.
-[TODO]
+This will bring up a dialog box described [here](https://github.com/Abijeet/markdown-notes-doc/blob/master/ui/notes.md#adding-a-notebook).

 ### 6. Tabbed interface